H2-data/Steam_Data_Evaluation/README.md

 - Which genres are associated with the most revenue and the least revenue?
 - How have revenue, total players, total games and average price changed from 2017-2024?
-- What is the average price to revenue ratio of each game?

 ### **Data Report:**